vbookshelf/Mammogram-Mass-Analyzer/README.md

 ```

 1. Download the project folder, unzip it and place it on your desktop.
+In this repo the project folder is named: mammogram-mass-analyzer-v0.0
 Then open your command line console.
 The instructions that follow should be typed on the command line.
 There’s no need to type the $ symbol.

 2. $ cd Desktop